beginnertocode/beginnertocode/README.md

-- 👋 Hi, I’m Mohammed Salman Ali
+-  Hi, I’m Mohammed Salman Ali, a self-taught front-end developer.
-- 👀 I’m a front-end developer
+-  I’m a 2021 B.Tech graduate specialized in Electronics and Communication Engineering.
-- 🌱 I’m currently looking for front-end jobs.
+-  I’m currently looking for full time office/remote front-end jobs.
-- 💞️ I use Angular framework for my front-end projects .
+-  I use Angular/React framework for my front-end projects .
-- 📫 How to reach me ...
+-  You can reach me through my LinkedIn profile - https://www.linkedin.com/in/mohammedsalmanali

 <!---
 beginnertocode/beginnertocode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.